 Westpac Green Bonds may rank as senior or subordinated, unsecured obligations of Westpac Banking Corporation and may be issued off of a number of existing funding programs, including the Australian Domestic Debt Program, EMTN Senior and Subordinated Program and SEC Senior Program.

 |February 2017||Private Placement||50M||USD||10 years|

 |February 2018||Public||117.3M||AUD||5 years|

-1 Westpac’s Green Bond program was previously referred to as its Climate Bond program and bonds issued off that program referred to as “Climate Bonds”.
+1 Westpac’s Green Bonds were previously referred to as “Climate Bonds”.

 Westpac New Zealand Green Bonds

 Westpac New Zealand Limited issues Green Bonds through its issuing entity, Westpac Securities NZ Limited (WSNZL), London Branch.
 Find out more about WSNZL Green Bonds.